Affiliate links on Android Authority may earn us a commission. Learn more.

 How to contact Google to help with Google account recovery

-In short, Google doesn’t provide any kind of “real person” support for account recovery.
+In short, Google doesn’t provide any “real person” support for account recovery.
 They used to have a form you could fill in for their support team to look at, but now everything seems to be automated through the account recovery link.
-You may be very unhappy with that, but if you consider the sheer volume of recovery requests everyday, you’ll quickly realize why Google needed to automate the process.
+You may be very unhappy with that, but if you consider the sheer volume of recovery requests daily, you’ll quickly realize why Google needed to automate the process.